 It appears that sodium butyrate may exert its positive effects by down-regulating inflammatory cytokines, thereby decreasing mucosal inflammation that is a core mechanism of Crohn's disease.
 Because it is an energy source to colonocytes, it is also thought to aid in the healing of the lining of the colon after injury.

 Due to the lack of large controlled studies, sodium butyrate is not yet being used as a conventional treatment for IBD.
 But data from small studies appears promising.
 We have successfully added it to the regimens of some of our patients with Crohn's, and early “N of 1” experiments appear promising.

 Medically-supervised Quant Coaching.
-Since people often respond differently to medications and supplements, we have found it very beneficial at My Doctor Medical Group to help our patients with Crohn’s conduct carefully controlled experiments of dietary, supplement and medication interventions by using self-tracking technology.
-These experiments are usually conducted under the supervision of a Quant Coach (me) and licensed health professionals like our medical director Paul Abramson MD, and registered dietitian Denise Garbinski RD.
+Since people often respond differently to medications and supplements, we have found it very beneficial at My Doctor Medical Group to help our patients with Crohn's conduct carefully controlled experiments of dietary, supplement and medication interventions by using self-tracking technology.
+These experiments are usually conducted under the supervision of a Quant Coach (me) and licensed health professionals like our medical director Paul Abramson MD, and a registered dietitian like Denise Garbinski RD.

 Please contact us if you would like more information on the ways we help patients with inflammatory bowel disease in our practice in San Francisco.
 And please talk to your treating physician before adding any dietary supplements to your regimen.

 1Di Sabatino et al., Alimentary Pharmacology & Therapeutics, Volume 22, Issue 9, pages 789–794, November 2005